 The transport noise corridor mapping tool provides details of these areas in the results for a property search.

-The Queensland railway lines designated as transport noise corridors are:
+The Queensland railway lines designated as transport noise corridors are the:

-- all the South East Queensland network (excluding the Interstate line and the Richlands to Springfield line)
+- South East Queensland passenger network (excluding the Interstate line)

-- the North Coast Line System (Nambour to Cairns)
+- North Coast Line System (Nambour to Cairns)

-The transport noise corridor mapping tool provides details of these railway corridors in the results for a property search.
-They are mandatory areas for compliance purposes.
+The transport noise corridor mapping tool provides details of these railway corridors.

-A building development application for a property affected by a railway corridor must comply with MP 4.4.
+A relevant building development application for a property affected by noise from a railway corridor must comply with MP 4.4.